NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 A common use case for TMA is to load data for tensor core, which requires zero filling on out-of-boundary items.
 So it is very important to know when TMA load provides strong correctness.
+Strong correctness requires that, when an IterDomain expression create holes (indivisible split, resize), the holes are filled with a certain value.

 As we see in ["Divisibility of Split"](../reading/divisibility-of-split.md), when we indivisibly split an IterDomain, we will need to predicate the IterDomain being split.